Budapest Metro

 The Budapest Metro (Budapesti metró, /hu/) is the rapid transit system of the Hungarian capital Budapest.
 Opened in 1896, it is the world's second oldest electrified underground railway after the City and South London Railway (1890), and the third oldest underground railway with multiple stations after the originally steam-powered Metropolitan Railway (1863), both now part of the London Underground, and the Mersey Railway, now part of Merseyrail in Liverpool (1886).
+Between 1970 and 1990 the metro was extended with metro line M2 and M3.
+Metro line M4 was completed in 2014, though not all the originally planned stations were finished.
+Since 2014 the length of the entire metro system is 39.4 kilometers and it has 52 stations.